adap/flower/doc/source/recommended-env-setup.rst

 Virutualenv with Pyenv/Virtualenv
 ---------------------------------

-One of the recommended virtual environment is `pyenv <https://github.com/pyenv/pyenv>`_/`virtualenv <https://github.com/pyenv/pyenv-virtualenv>`_.Please clone the repositories to download the required libraries.
+One of the recommended virtual environment is `pyenv <https://github.com/pyenv/pyenv>`_/`virtualenv <https://github.com/pyenv/pyenv-virtualenv>`_.
+Please clone the repositories to download the required libraries.

 After your virtualenv installation you can install `Python Version 3.6 <https://docs.python.org/3.6/>`_ or above: